 Nutrients are the molecules our body needs for:

 c.)
 To maintain homeostasis

 There are six types of nutrients which the body needs:

 2.)
 Carbohydrates: These are found in things like bread, potatoes, and sugar.
 They include sugars, starches, and fiber.
-They provide energy.
+Carbohydrates provide energy.
 There are two types of fiber; water-soluble and water-insoluble.
 Soluble fiber helps maintain blood-sugar levels.
 Insoluble fiber helps move food-waste through the digestive system.